Pros and Cons of a Covered Call ETF—and When to Buy

 When Not to Buy a Covered Call ETF

-The one time not to buy a covered call ETF might be when stocks are generally rising and making new record highs on a regular basis.
+The one time when it may be advisable not to buy a covered call ETF might be when stocks are generally rising and making new record highs on a regular basis.
 This is a scenario where covered call ETFs would underperform the rest of the market.

 If the underlying securities rise only slightly, and do not exceed the strike prices set for the covered calls, then these ETFs should also perform well.
 It’s only when stocks rise to the point that the shares get called away from the fund that the fund will almost certainly underperform compared to holding shares directly.